Visit to Minotaur: Plot

 USSR, Moscow in the 1980s.
 A unique violin made by Antonio Stradivari is stolen from the apartment of the famous violinist Lev Osipovich Polyakov.
 Attorney Stanislav Tikhonov and police lieutenant Elena Nechayeva proceed to investigate the case.

 First, suspicions fall on Obolnikov, neighbor of the Polyakov family.
 But it turns out that although Obolnikov did secretly enter the apartment of the violinist he was not involved in the theft.
 Then Pavel Ikonnikov becomes the suspect – a former violinist who was once well acquainted with Polyakov.
 A motive is evident: envy of the more fortunate and successful colleague could push Ikonnikov toward crime.
 Some information which includes an anonymous letter indicates that Ikonnikov could be involved in the theft.
 But also in this case Tikhonov and Nechayeva are wrong.
-Moreover, Ikonnikov, deeply offended with the unfounded suspicions in his address, commits suicide.
+Moreover, Ikonnikov, deeply offended over the unfounded suspicions commits suicide.
 As farewell, Ikonnikov wrote a letter to Tikhonov, in which he states that the person who slandered him is apparently a person who is very close to Ikonnikov.

 An unexpected breakthrough in this complicated case is the appearance of the stolen cassette player belonging to Polyakov.
 Clinging to this evidence, the investigation manages to come upon the "master thief" Melnik, who helped criminals open the door to the violinists apartment.
 There were two criminals - "Cross" and "Boss" but they can not be found.

 A random occurrence helps Tikhonov.
 During confrontation with arrested Melnik, piano tuner Gregory Belash suddenly gives false testimony that Melnik and Ikonnikov met with each other after the violin was stolen.
 Tikhonov for the first time begins to suspect Belash whom he previously liked.
-Attorney examines in detail Belash's alibi on the day of the theft and discovers that Belash is one of the criminals, the very same "Boss".
+The attorney Tikhonov examines in detail Belash's alibi on the day of the theft and discovers that Belash is one of the criminals, the very same "Boss".
 Belash is arrested, but the most dangerous criminal "Cross" is still at large.
 He is armed and dangerous and most importantly - the Stradivarius violin is in his hands.
 It would seem that to catch this cunning and cautious offender is impossible, but unexpected "help" to the investigation is offered by an empty jar of pickled mushrooms.
 Tikhonov and Nechayeva apprehend "Cross" and Elena is seriously injured.
 And in the very last moment customs delay departure of a plane from the USSR on which a foreigner is boarded who has bought the Stradivarius from "Cross", trying to take the priceless musical instrument abroad.